 There are specific standards for Tolling Component One set forth in Subsection B.23 of this RFP.
 There may be circumstances when damages resulting from the Contractor's failure to perform the Tolling Component One services in accordance with the Performance Standards would be difficult or impossible to determine with accuracy.
 Liquidated damages as set out in Subsection B.23 are a reasonable approximation of the damages that will be suffered by the Board as a result of the Contractor's failure to provide the promised services in accordance with the Performance Standards.
 Accordingly, at the written direction of the Joint Board, the Contractor shall pay the indicated amounts as liquidated damages, and not as a penalty.
-Amounts due the Joint Board as liquidated damages, if not paid by the Contractor within fifteen days of notification of assessment, may be deducted by the Joint Board from any money payable to the Contractor pursuant to the Contract.
-No delay by the Joint Board in assessing or collecting liquidated damages shall be construed a waiver of such rights.
+Amounts due the Joint Board as liquidated damages, if not paid by the Contractor within fifteen days of notification of assessment, may be deducted by the Joint Board in assessing or collecting liquidated damages shall be construed a waiver of such rights.